Museum of Islamic Art, Doha, Curatorial and Research

 The post is full-time, based in Doha, and attracts a competitive salary and benefits package.

-- PhD in Islamic art history, archaeology, or a relevant subject plus minimum two years of museum experience
+- PhD in Islamic art history, archaeology, or a relevant subject

-- Minimum of three relevant European and Middle Eastern languages
+- Relevant European and Middle Eastern languages

 - Excellent oral and written communication skills in English